 Does Driver Size Really Matter?

-But it’s not the only thing that matters.
-What the drivers are made from can have a big effect on the sound.
+This it’s not the only thing that matters.
+What the drivers are made from can also have a big effect on the sound.
 How well the cans are sealed can have an impact on music leaking in and running the integrity of that sound.
-Software solutions like that used to deliver virtual surround sound can further complicate the complexity of the experience.
+Software solutions like those used to deliver virtual surround sound can further complicate the complexity of the experience.
 Drivers matter, but unless you’re deep into the technical specifications, you’re probably better off investigating the sound quality in general.
 The balance between bass, mids, and highs isn’t predicated on the size of the drivers but the craftsmanship of the manufacturer.